AWeirdDev/aism/README.md

   tags: list[str]

 news = """\
-A man in Springfield has reportedly trained his pet goldfish to understand basic calculus principles.
-While skeptics abound, the fish has allegedly aced every test.
+A man in Springfield has reportedly trained his pet goldfish to understand basic calculus principles…
 """

+# Give the data to the AI and fill it with the dataclass
 print(ai.give(news).fill(News))
 ```